Rashmi-M-J/TrendIn/README.md

     - Movies and Novels (includes AI generated images if the User desires, optional)
     - Artworks, Fashion , Photography , (These are all AI generated images)
     - Haikus , Quote, Joke , Aphorism
-  prompts used are saved and can be viewed when the sparks logo of the post is clicked!
+  prompts used are saved and can be viewed when the TrendIn logo of the post is clicked!
 - User-to-user Messaging system: powered by Pusher(Web Sockets) for realtime updates, ability to leave messages on read, ability to see when a user is online in chat.
 - Image Storage System: Cloud image storage powered by the cloud , allows all profile images, as well as profile posts and even AI generated images to be saved for future usage in a secure S3 bucket privately where only the developer can access them.
 Cache system included with local storage so images do not have to be fetched every single time.
 - User profile management: Onboarding, Profile Edit